 Students in the digitally delivered Counseling Education programs are consistently evaluated across all academic, clinical practice, professional development, and program requirements.
 This evaluation occurs during courses, clinical practice, and engagement in professional development activities.
-In addition, the Counselor Education Program conducts an Annual Review of Student Progress.
-This review is conducted annually on all students.
+In addition, the Counselor Education Program conducts an Annual Review of Student Progress each year on all students.

-The areas evaluated are reflective of CACREP (2016) student learning indicators.
+The areas evaluated are reflective of CACREP (2024) professional areas of practice and measured using student academic quality.
 As part of this process students are required to complete and submit a Student Annual Report.
 This report is requested by the Program Area Coordinators prior to the Annual Review and is submitted to the student's Academic Advisor.
 After the evaluation is completed, the student is provided a copy of their Assessment Rubric for the Counselor Education Programs' Annual Review.
-Students are required to verify receipt of the review.
+Students are required to verify receipt of the review via email.
 This assessment process is completed through the use of Qualtrics.
-As per the policies of Auburn University and professional ethical and legal standards (CACREP, 2016, APA, 2014) including HIPPA and FERPA requirements.
+As per the policies of Auburn University and professional ethical and legal standards (CACREP, 2024, APA, 2015 including HIPPA and FERPA requirements.